Smart districts involve :

 Cascaded energy management (hierarchy)

 In cascading energy management systems, multiple, and sometimes opposing, optimization goals are taken into account.
-An example could be that assets within a household are controlled based on the household’s goal, such as maximization of self-sufficiency, while at the same time, boundary conditions of the overarching district EMS are also taken into account.
+An example could be that assets within a household are controlled based on the household’s goal, such as maximization of self-sufficiency, while at the same time, boundary conditions of the overarching district energy management system (EMS) are also taken into account.
 This could mean that solar power within a household is used to charge an electric vehicle to its desired state of charge, while remaining surplus photovoltaic (PV) power is fed into the grid to power other assets within the district.
 This requires the harmonization of local and district-wide energy optimization, which can only be done with cutting-edge digital solutions.

 In practice